hubiinetwork/nahmii-sdk/Docs/nahmii-contract.md

 Checks if contract is a valid nahmii contract.
 For a nahmii contract to be valid, it must be registered in the nahmii cluster and deployed to the block chain.
-The function accesses the block chain with a slight delay.
+The function accesses the block chain which may pose some delay.

 **Kind**: instance method of [<code>NahmiiContract</code>](#exp_module_nahmii-sdk--NahmiiContract)
 **Throws**: